front-commerce/developers.front-commerce.com/source/docs/advanced/payments/paypal.md

 ---
 id: paypal
 title: Paypal integration
-description: This guide explain how Front-Commerce allows to use Paypal in a headless commerce project.
+description: This guide explains how Front-Commerce allows using Paypal in a headless commerce project.
 ---

 There are different ways for you to accept payments with [Paypal](https://paypal.com/) in your Front-Commerce application.